General (scope, time limits)

 The legal framework of free legal aid provides for a ‘means assessment’ on the basis of the household’s income,[88] as only applicants who do not hold sufficient income are entitled to free or more favourable conditions to access legal aid.[89]
 The application is submitted to the Institute of Social Security (Instituto da Segurança Social, ISS) that conducts the means assessment and refers successful applications to the Portuguese Bar Association (Ordem dos Advogados).[90]

-The Bar appoints a lawyer,[82] on the basis of a random/automatic selection procedure.[83]
-The sole responsibility for organising the selection lies with the Portuguese Bar Association but such procedure should ensure the quality of the legal aid provided.[84]
-While the average duration of this procedure in 2024 was around 2-3 weeks, the law provides for the suspension of the time limit for the appeal upon presentation of the free legal aid application and until the appointed lawyer submits the judicial appeal.[85]
+The Bar appoints a lawyer,[91] on the basis of a random/automatic selection procedure.[92]
+The sole responsibility for organising the selection lies with the Portuguese Bar Association but such procedure should ensure the quality of the legal aid provided.[93]

 The national legislation provides for a ‘merits test’ to be conducted by the appointed lawyer.
 Accordingly, free legal assistance can be refused on the basis that the appeal is likely to be unsuccessful.
 In that case, the appointed lawyer can excuse themselves from the case and the Portuguese Bar Association can choose not to appoint a replacement.[95]

-CPR supported the submission of 527 applications for legal aid in the course of 2024.
+CPR supported the submission of 641 applications for legal aid in the course of 2025.
 While a breakdown of application by type of procedure is not available, the overwhelming majority of such requests followed refusals in accelerated and Dublin procedures.

 Moreover, the practical implementation of the ‘means test’ conducted by ISS, and of the ‘merits test’ conducted by appointed lawyers have occasionally raise some concerns:

-• In the case of the ‘means test’ conducted by the ISS, the fact that some asylum applicants (particularly those admitted to the regular procedure) are employed has at times resulted in asylum applicants having a level of income that excludes them from the free legal aid regime.
+- In the case of the ‘means test’ conducted by the ISS, as reported in previous years, the fact that some asylum applicants are employed has at times resulted in asylum applicants having a level of income that excludes them from the free legal aid regime.
 In this case, given the usually limited levels of income, applicants can still be offered more favourable conditions to access legal aid such as payment in instalments.
 Occasionally, CPR has been informed of cases where legal aid requests by applicants within the regular procedure have been refused due to the residency documents presented and to the lack of proof of income (notably where such applicants were benefiting from social support provided by the ISS due to the lack of income).
 In addition, with the decentralisation of reception conditions for applicants in district centres other than Lisbon, there have been notifications to present documents that are incompatible with applicants’ situation of vulnerability in national territory and with the duration of their stay (e.g. bank statements; copies of land registry books; copies of property registry; a declaration from the Bank of Portugal attesting to the number of bank accounts; IRS declaration for the previous year, etc.).
 Up until now, this practice has mostly impacted applicants within Dublin/Admissibility/Accelerated procedures.

-• In the case of the ‘merits test’, as reported in previous years, the practice of the Portuguese Bar Association remains inconsistent.
+- In the case of the ‘merits test’, as reported in previous years, the practice of the Portuguese Bar Association remains inconsistent.
 CPR has observed cases where, following a refusal by the appointed lawyer to provide free legal aid on the grounds that the chances of success were limited, the Bar Association chose not to appoint a replacement.
 In some instances, this happened following the assessment of only one lawyer.
 The objective criteria for such decisions remain unclear.
 While CPR has provided support in the submission of revision requests, the Bar Association generally considers that it is up to the appointed lawyer to analyse whether the applicant’s position is legitimate and legally viable.
-As such, reversals are systematically refused.[87]
-Up until now, this practice has mostly impacted applicants within Dublin / Admissibility / Accelerated procedures.
+As such, reversals are systematically refused.[96]
+Up until now, this practice has mostly impacted applicants within Dublin/Admissibility/Accelerated procedures.
 This remains a concerning practice that may have an impact on the effective access to legal aid by asylum applicants.

 Additional persisting challenges in this regard include the absence of an easily accessible interpretation service, which hinders communication between the lawyer and the client during the preparation of the appeal.
 Although AIMA’s translation hotline can constitute a useful tool in this regard, according to CPR’s experience, it is insufficiently used by lawyers.[99]
 Moreover, the expenses for the preparation of the appeal, including for interpretation and translation of documents, need to be paid in advance by the appointed lawyer who can then ask the court for reimbursement.[100]